AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/projects/projects.md

 ### Asset Collections {#asset-collections}

-Similar to assets, you can add [asset collections](/help/assets/managing-collections-touch-ui.md) directly to your project.
-You define collections in Assets.
+Similar to assets, you can add asset collections directly to your project.
+You define collections in Assets. <!--Similar to assets, you can add [asset collections](/help/assets/managing-collections-touch-ui.md) directly to your project.
+You define collections in Assets.-->

 ![Asset collection](/help/sites-cloud/authoring/assets/projects-asset-collections.png)